xhinker/azmdpub/README.md

 # azmdpub

-Writing and editing in Medium website is not only painful and also wasting of time on style wrangling.
-I am wondering if there is a way to write in Markdown file and then publish to Medium directly using Python.
+Writing and editing on the Medium website is not only painful and also wasting of time on style wrangling.
+I am wondering if there is a way to write in the Markdown file and then publish to Medium directly using Python.

-After some searches, no open source and free solution exists, not mention image uploading capability.
+After some searches, no open source and free solution exist, not to mention image uploading capability.
 So I decided to build one and open source it.
 This article is a summary of my solution.

-To publish a Markdown file to Medium site, I have to solve the following four problems:
+To publish a Markdown file to the Medium site, I have to solve the following four problems:

 1. Translate Markdown to HTML string.
 2. Extract meta info like `title` and `tags` from Markdown file.